Cops: LI man accused of kidnapping acquaintance

-A Freeport man has been charged with kidnapping and stabbing a female acquaintance, Nassau County police.
+A Freeport man has been charged with kidnapping and stabbing a female acquaintance, Nassau County police said.

 Thomas Beeks, 32, stabbed the woman in the leg during a dispute in her vehicle on Oak Street in Roosevelt at 10 a.m. on April 14, police said.